 Is a Trucking Company Liable for Your Accident and Injuries?

-If you were seriously hurt in a Georgia truck accident, the knowledgeable attorneys with Van Sant Law can help you understand your rights and investigate your ability to collect compensation for medical expenses, lost wages, loss of incomes, pain and suffering, and other damages.
+If you were seriously hurt in a Georgia truck accident, the knowledgeable attorneys with can help you understand your rights and investigate your ability to collect compensation for medical expenses, lost wages, loss of incomes, pain and suffering, and other damages.

 We can also help you determine the appropriate parties to name in your truck accident lawsuit.
 Don't wait!
 Contact us today to schedule a free initial appointment to discuss your case with a member of our legal team.